 To be fair, this isn’t just about aesthetics; it could literally save your home!
 Trim back bushes and trees so they don’t touch your roof or windows.
 It might feel like you’re giving Mother Nature a haircut she didn’t ask for, but she’ll thank you later when her fiery friends come knocking.

-And speaking of trimming things back—if you’ve got dead branches hanging over your house like unwanted holiday decorations from last year?
-Time to take those down!
-You want your place looking sharp and ready for battle against any incoming flames.
+And speaking of trimming things back—if you’ve got dead branches hanging over your house like those old holiday decorations we all forget to take down?
+Yeah, it’s time to get rid of those!
+Seriously.

 Emergency Kits: What You Should Pack